“I’m worried my daughter may have borderline personality disorder. I know treatment is available, but can BPD be cured?”

 - If there’s a safety concern, jump into action.
-As mentioned earlier, you can contact the National Suicide Prevention Lifeline or Crisis Text Line to help someone with BPD.
+As mentioned earlier, you can contact the 988 Suicide & Crisis Lifeline or Crisis Text Line to help someone with BPD.

 Gatlin also recommended parents take care of themselves by seeking therapy.

 “If you think about a stereotypical client with BPD, they’re going to have a history of suicide attempts.
 It’s highly likely,” she said.
 “That’s traumatic for a parent to go through.”

 You can find a therapist near you by using the Psychology Today search tool.
 If you’d like to connect with other parents whose loved ones are struggling with mental health, the National Alliance on Mental Illness offers family support groups.